-If you’ve recently had a dental procedure, you may have received a sealant.
-The process is so quick and easy that many patients don’t know much about it.
-Sealants are thin plastic coatings that are painted onto the surface of the tooth.
-This process is usually used on the flatter back teeth like the molars and premolars.
-Sealants help to reduce tooth decay and protect the underlying tooth.
+If you’ve recently had a dental procedure, you may have received a sealant treatment.
+It is a quick and easy procedure that many patients don’t know much about.
+Sealants are thin plastic coatings that are painted onto the surface of the tooth that help to reduce tooth decay and protect the underlying tooth.

 While sealants are rather easy to place, they aren’t for every patient.
 Typically, dentists will place sealants on children and teenagers when they first get their premolars and molars.
 This helps to protect their teeth through a person’s more cavity-prone years.
 However, dentists may also put sealants onto an adult’s mouths when they have tooth decay or fillings in their molars.

-In some cases, a dentist may also place sealants onto a patient’s baby teeth.
-This is to help keep those teeth healthy and aid in the proper development of their adult teeth.
-Baby teeth are important to hold spacing for subsequent adult teeth, and early baby tooth loss may account for additional spacing or alignment when the adult teeth erupt.
+In some cases, a dentist may also place sealants onto a patient’s baby teeth in order to help keep those teeth healthy and aid in the proper development of their adult teeth.
+Baby teeth are important to hold spacing for subsequent adult teeth, and early baby tooth loss may require additional spacing or alignment when the adult teeth erupt.

 The process of placing sealants is relatively fast and completely pain-free.
-However, proper sealant placement requires that a few steps are followed to ensure that they properly adhere to the teeth and don’t seal in any bacteria underneath them.
+However, proper sealant placement requires a few steps to be followed in order to ensure that they properly adhere to the teeth and don’t seal in any bacteria underneath.

-Thorough cleaning – The teeth that are going to be sealed should be thoroughly cleaned first.
-This ensures that there are no cavity-causing bacteria that will be allowed underneath the sealant and provides a good surface for the sealant to adhere to.
+Thorough cleaning – The teeth that are going to be sealed should first be thoroughly cleaned.
+This will ensure that there no cavity-causing bacteria will be allowed underneath the sealant as well as provides a good surface for the sealant to adhere to.

 Dry the tooth – If the tooth is wet, it may not allow the sealant to adhere to the tooth properly.
-Each tooth will be dried, and cotton or other material will be placed around the tooth to keep it moisture free.
+Each tooth will be dried, and a piece of cotton or other material will be placed around the tooth to keep it moisture free.

-Roughing the surface – The smooth surface of your tooth doesn’t allow the sealant a good surface to adhere to, so an acid solution is placed on the tooth which will give your tooth a rougher texture and more surface area.
-This allows the sealant to cling to the tooth properly.
+Roughing the surface – The smooth surface of your tooth doesn’t allow the sealant a good surface to adhere to, so an acid solution is placed on the tooth which will give your tooth a rougher texture and more surface area to allow the sealant to cling to the tooth properly.

 Rinse and dry – The tooth is then rinsed and dried to clear the acid solution.

-Paint the tooth – Sealant is then brushed onto the tooth enamel.
-The sealant then bonds to the tooth.
+Paint the tooth – The sealant is then brushed onto the tooth enamel which then bonds to the tooth.
 Sometimes a special light will be used to cure the sealant and further harden the protective coating.